-Research in applied mathematics at VCU currently includes difference and differential equations, variational models, Hamiltonian formalism, arithmetic and geometric methods.
-Applications include optimal control theory, stochastic evolution equations, fluid dynamics, and dynamical systems.
+Research in applied mathematics at VCU currently includes differential equations, variational models, Hamiltonian formalism, arithmetic and geometric methods, optimal control theory, stochastic evolution equations, fluid dynamics, and dynamical systems.
 Applications include micro electromechanical systems, materials science, atmospheric science, networks, pattern formation, collective behavior, self-organization in complex systems, quantum computing and string theory.

 A subset of general applied math is the application of mathematical techniques to problems in biology and medicine.

 |Juan Jose Villarreal-Montoya, Ph.D.||Post Doctoral Research Fellowemail@example.com|